thephpleague/csv/docs/9.0/index.md

 ### Converting a CSV document into a XML document

-The `XMLConverter` object provided by this package can easily convert a CSV documents into a `DOMDocument` object.
+The `XMLConverter` object provided by this package can easily convert a CSV document into a `DOMDocument` object.

 ```php
 use League\Csv\XMLConverter;